apache/zeppelin/docs/quickstart/kubernetes.md

 sc.parallelize(1 to 100).count
 ...
 ```
-While `master` property of SparkInterpreter starts with `k8s://` (default `k8s://https://kubernetes.default.svc` when Zeppelin started using zeppelin-server.yaml), Spark executors will be automatically created in your Kubernetes cluster.
+While `spark.master` property of SparkInterpreter starts with `k8s://` (default `k8s://https://kubernetes.default.svc` when Zeppelin started using zeppelin-server.yaml), Spark executors will be automatically created in your Kubernetes cluster.
 Spark UI is accessible by clicking `SPARK JOB` on the Paragraph.

 Check [here](https://spark.apache.org/docs/latest/running-on-kubernetes.html) to know more about Running Spark on Kubernetes.